alphagov/govuk-infrastructure/.github/actions/report-ci-errors/README.md

 ## Usage example:

+Notes:
+  - To minimise noise the slack message is only sent out on the main branch.
-Note: Typically you will want to report CI errors as part of a deployment workflow.
-The code below demonstrates where to insert the lines and what lines to copy across.
+  - Typically you will want to report CI errors as part of a deployment workflow.

+The code below indicates where to insert the lines and what lines to copy across.

 ```
 name: Always failing job